soul-traveller/read_image_patch_colors/index.md

 The script is designed for use in color-management workflows where printed color targets are scanned or photographed and converted into Argyll measurement files.
 Alternatively, convert original calibration target images to attain `.ti1`, `.ti2` and `.csv` files with their patch color data.

-Example use cases:
+# Use Cases

-1. Using the image of a reference target, create a `.ti1` file so thatn one may use ArgyllCMS `printtarg` command and generate a target using the colors of the image, which then can be used to create a printer profile.
+Example use cases for reading the image of a reference target:

+1. Create a `.ti1` file so that one may use ArgyllCMS `printtarg` command and generate a target using the colors of the image, which then can be used with ArgyllCMS `chartread` and `colprof` to create a printer profile.<br>
+	- Workflow:<br>
+Read image with script → input `.ti1` to `printtarg` → Print generated Target image without color management → input `.ti2` to `chartread` then read target paches with colorimeter → input `.ti3` to `colprof` → output profile.

-2. Using the image of a reference target, create a `.ti2` file so that one may print the target, scan it, and then use ArgyllCMS `scanin` command to create a printer profile.
+2. Create a `.ti2` file so that one may use ArgyllCMS `chartread`, and use a colorimeter to read the color values using the original SpyderPrint Targets, which then can be used with ArgyllCMS `colprof` to create a printer profile.
+	- Workflow:<br>
+Read image with script → Print original SpyderPrint Target image without color management → input `.ti2` to `chartread` then read target paches with colorimeter → input `.ti3` to `colprof` → output profile.

+3. Create a `.ti1` file so that one may use ArgyllCMS `fakeread` command using colors of the image, which then can be used with ArgyllCMS `colprof` to create a simulated profile.<br>
+	- Workflow:<br>
+Read image with script  → input `.ti1` to `fakeread` → input `.ti3` to `colprof` → output simulated profile.

 # Examples Included
 See chapter [Examples](#examples) for detailed examples on how to read patches from different size patch grid images.
 All examples are based on Datacolor SpyderPrint Targets, which are: